Post date: 12/7/2020

 Dining venues are open on a very limited basis.
 All dining and meal needs continue to be met.
 Our culinary teams are delivering great meals right to our residents’ homes.
 Please note that grab and go items are not currently available.
 However, for the safety and convenience of our residents, each community has stocked some essential items for our residents to purchase without going to a grocery store.

-Community Amenities such as our fitness centers, pools and game rooms and opening are based on what is best for each community.
+Community Amenities such as our fitness centers, pools and game rooms are open, based on what is best for each community.
 We have found ways to provide entertainment as well as exercise and social engagement through our community channels, outdoor events, and online.

 We continue limiting internal meetings with staff and residents until further notice.
 We have successfully implemented virtual meetings for our residents and team members.